The 7 Nursing Home Abuse Types

-Nursing home residents have legally protected rights and deserve to get the best care possible.
-Sadly, far too many older people in nursing homes suffer due to physical assault, neglect, and other forms of abuse.
+Nursing home residents have legally protected rights and deserve the best care possible.
+Sadly, far too many people in nursing homes suffer due to physical assault, neglect, and other forms of abuse.

-All nursing home abuse types can seriously harm older adults.
-Residents, family, and friends need to know about the different types and the warning signs of abuse.
+Every one of the nursing home types of abuse can cause serious harm.
+Therefore, residents, family, and friends should become familiarized with the types of abuse in nursing homes and their warning signs.
 Taking early action against all types of nursing home abuse can prevent long-term harm.

 Get a free case review if you or a loved one has suffered from abuse or mistreatment in a nursing home.
 You may be entitled to financial compensation to cover medical bills and other expenses for the harm done.